evdheuvel70/OL-Connect-playground-for-Node-RED/README.md

 ### About

-This is your project's README.md file.
-It helps users understand what your project does, how to use it and anything else they may need to know.
+This project contains various flows to illustrate and test the integration of OL Connect in Node-RED.